michael105/minilib/doc/minilib.md

 ltodec         int ltodec(long i, char *buf, int prec, char limiter );

                (src/ltodec.c: 75)

+malloc_safebuf void* malloc_safebuf(int len);

+               allocate a buffer, which is surrounded by protected pages. mprotect(PROT_NONE)
+              When there is a buffer overflow,
+              neither the stack, nor other structures can be overwritten.
+              Instead the overflow (or underflow) touches the next protected page, what results in a segfault.
+              The size is always a mutliple of the systems pagesize, 4kB here.
+              The len of the mapped memory area is rounded up to the next pagesize.
+              The mapped area can only be freed by calls to munmap, neither realloc nor free are allowed.
+               (src/malloc_safebuf.c: 13)

 match          int match(char *text, const char *re, regex_match *st_match);